matthew-ia/cayo/README.md

 - `%cayo.body%` – the content of a page.
 Think of this as the `<slot>` of the Template Svelte component

-- `%cayo.script%` – where your [entry script](#entries) (JS) for a page will be imported.
-This is needed if a page is to render a Cayo Component, but otherwise is optional
+- `%cayo.script%` – where your [entry](#entries) for a page will be imported.
+This is needed if a page is to render a Cayo Component, but is otherwise optional

 - `%cayo.css%` – where CSS will be injected (as `<link src="style.css">` or `<style>...</style>` depending on your [CSS config option](docs/config-reference.md#cssinternal))